Father and son at Bear Lake in Rocky Mountain National Park (Photo: Marilyn Lambertz)

-In an effort to decrease epic traffic, improve the visitor experience and spread out the impact of millions of visitors to the park, Rocky Mountain National Park has launched a reservation system again for 2023.
+In an effort to decrease epic traffic, improve the visitor experience and spread out the impact of millions of visitors to the park, Rocky Mountain National Park will once again use a reservation system for 2025.
+This system is now a permanent feature at the park.

 You can either get a reservation for the entire park including Bear Lake Road for 5 a.m. to 6 p.m., or the park with no Bear Lake Road access from 9 a.m. to 2 p.m.
+The reservation system with no Bear Lake Road access ends earlier in the season on October 14.
 Outside of these peak hours, you do not need a reservation.

 Download a Rocky Mountain National Park map or view a simple overview of the park.

-Reservations are on sale at 10 a.m.
-MDT on Monday, May 1, 2023 for park entry between May 26 and June 30.
+Reservations are on sale at 8 a.m.
+MT on Monday, May 1 for park entry between May 23 and June 30.
 On June 1, you can reserve any days for the month of July, and July 1 will be when you can book for August and so on.
 And those tickets will be flying off the virtual shelves.

-The park will make 40% of reservations available at 5 p.m. the day prior to entering the park.
+The park will make 40% of reservations available at 7 p.m. the day prior to entering the park, also on recreation.gov.

 You can still enter the park before or after the reservation hours.
 Park entrance fees still apply.